smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 ans = IFF(x <= 5, 0, 10)
 PRINT ans           ' Output: 0
 ```

+If `IF` is used with one parameter, the normal IF-statement is used.

 See function reference [IFF](https://smallbasic.github.io/reference/638.html) for
 more information.